Difference Between Hearing and Trial

 1. A hearing is a legal proceeding in which a judge listens to arguments from both parties and makes a ruling.
 At the same time, a trial is a more comprehensive legal proceeding that involves presenting evidence, witnesses, and a jury.

-2. A hearing is typically shorter than a trial and may be used to resolve preliminary issues or motions, while a trial can last for days or weeks.
+2. A hearing is shorter than a trial and may be used to resolve preliminary issues or motions, while a trial can last for days or weeks.

-3. A hearing may be private, while a trial is typically open to the public, and a court reporter records the proceedings.
+3. A hearing may be private, while a trial is open to the public, and a court reporter records the proceedings.

 Hearing vs Trial